usdot-jpo-ode/wzdx/data-tables/enumerated-types.md

 ### Enumerated Types
 This section includes definitions for enumerated types including work zone status, status of Time and Location, and Road Restrictions.
-A enumerated type is a special data type that enables for a variable to be a set of predefined constants.
+An enumerated type is a special data type that enables for a variable to be a set of predefined constants.
 The variable must be equal to one of the values that have been predefine for it.

 #### Table 7.
 Enumerated Types Table
 Data Element | Used by | Allowed Values | Notes | Source